Alluxio/alluxio/docs/en/Security.md

 ## Authorization

-Alluxio file system implements a permissions model for directories and files similar as the POSIX permission model.
+Alluxio file system implements a permissions model for directories and files similar to the POSIX permission model.

 Each file and directory is associated with: